volta-cli/website/subdomains/docs/_guide/understanding.md

 volta install node@{{ site.data.versions.node.stable.major }}
 ```

-You can also specify `latest`—or even leave off the version entirely, and Volta will choose the latest available version:
+You can also specify `latest`—or even leave off the version entirely, and Volta will choose the latest LTS release:

 ```sh
 volta install node